jundalisay/superb/content/en/material/fallacies/general-relativity.md

 {{< /cap >}}

-The [next post](/material/principles/intro/chapter-02/) will explain the solution to Relativity which is gravitational signatures.
+The [next post](/material/principles/intro/chapter-02/) will explain the solution to Relativity, as gravitational signatures.

 <!-- merely the necessary consequence of artificially turning spacetime into a fabric which was caused by Einstein setting light as a constant -- all because he couldn't define time!
 This is why Relativity "kind of" works for classical mechanics (which is of lower rank), just as a CEO can "kind of" do the work of his company's janitor, but the janitor can never do the work of the CEO. -->